Semiparametric fiducial inference for Cox models: Methodology

 where $S_i(t)=\exp(-\Lambda_0(t)\exp(\beta^\top X_i))$ and $\Lambda_0(t)=\int_0^t \lambda_0(s)ds$.

 We are interested in statistical inference on the log hazard ratio $\beta$.
 Under the Cox proportional hazards model, the well-known Cox's partial likelihood \citep{cox1975partial} is given below

 \yifan{In the Cox proportional hazards model, there is no parametric assumption on the baseline hazard $\lambda_0(t)$ and the inference about $\beta$ relies only on the relative hazard $\exp(\beta^\top X)$.
-It was the brilliant insight of \cite{cox1975partial} that one can use only the partial likelihood $L_n(\beta)$ ignoring portions of the full likelihood without much loss of efficiency in inference on $\beta$, as long as there are no assumptions on $\lambda_0(t)$.} Maximizing the log partial likelihood can be achieved via the Newton-Raphson algorithm, and the inverse of the Hessian matrix evaluated at the maximum likelihood estimator $\tilde \beta$ can be used for constructing confidence intervals.
-The consistency and asymptotically normality of $\tilde \beta$ can be established \citep{andersen1982cox,lin1989robust,fleming2013counting}.
-However, despite the popularity of the Cox model and partial likelihood approach the estimation might not converge when the sample size of data is relatively small as seen in our simulation section.
-In comparison, we will see that the proposed generalized fiducial based estimation works well.
+It was the brilliant insight of \cite{cox1975partial} that one can use only the partial likelihood $L_n(\beta)$ ignoring portions of the full likelihood without much loss of efficiency in inference on $\beta$, as long as there are no \yf{smoothness} assumptions on $\lambda_0(t)$.} Maximizing the log partial likelihood can be achieved via the Newton-Raphson algorithm, and the inverse of the Hessian matrix evaluated at the maximum likelihood estimator $\tilde \beta$ can be used for constructing confidence intervals.
+The consistency and asymptotic normality of $\tilde \beta$ can be established \citep{andersen1982cox,lin1989robust,fleming2013counting}.
+However, despite the popularity of the Cox model and partial likelihood approach, \yf{the maximum likelihood estimator sometimes does not converge} when the sample size is relatively small as seen in our simulation section.
+In comparison, we will see that the proposed fiducial-based estimation works well.